 This is easily one of my favorite things to make… and the best part?
-It feels totally guilt-free!
+It feels totally guilt-free because the base is made with roasted butternut squash and there’s no cheese or milk in it!

 Update!
 I entered this dish into my company’s (New York University) Top Chef competition for the best Vegan or Vegetarian recipes… and it won!
 So if you were at all hesitant about making this, I can assure you it’s a “winning dish”!